SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 To input expression matrix, select “Counts Table” as input file type.
 PIVOT expects the count matrix to have rows as genes and samples as columns.
 Gene names and sample names should be the first column and the first row, respectively.

-PIVOT support expression matrix in csv, txt, xls or xlsx formats.
-Choose proper settings on the left file input panel until the right “Loaded File Preview” correctly shows the data frame.

-you need to make sure that the data matrix:
-Contains no NA or non-numeric values.
-Does not have duplicated feature or sample names (PIVOT will alert the user if it detects any).

 {% highlight bash %}
 Go to file Tab.